dgaydukov/cert-aws/sa/files/sa.md

 * AWS-generated - first you have to activate tags (by default 13 deactivated tags).
 After aws generate csv report based on active tags
 * User-Defined - tags that you add to your resources.
 After you add tag, you can activate it from console.
 Once tag is activated it can be seen from csv usage report.
 If you have multi-org, and want to get tag-based report, you have to activate tags only from master account
+Budget report - you can configure sending your reports to a list of email for daily/monthly/weekly for all your created budgets
+CUR (Cost and Usage Reports) - after you set it up, billing data would be delivered to s3 bucket.
+You can receive hourly/daily/monthly report of usage.
+After set up, you will receive monthly report + daily updates to your s3 bucket.
+For s3 you should modify resource policy by adding `s3:PutObject` for `billingreports.amazonaws.com` service.
+Member account of org can create his report, yet org master account can create SCP to deny `cur:PutReportDefinition`, in this case no member account can create reports.
+You can upload cur to redshift & quicksight to analyze cost & usage.
+CUR provides `RedshiftCommands.sql` file to upload cost & usage to redshift.
+CUR saved in s3 using:
+* redshift/quicksight or without any integration - gzip/scv
+* athena - parquet
+As you see format would be either csv or parquet, not json.